felixgborrego/prompts/README.md

 - brew install protobuf
 - using sdkman: install Scala, sbt, java 11, Maven
 - python, conda,
-- Google Cloud CLI tools (and install the components: kubectl)

 - dbeaver-community
 - rust cargo (using rustup script)
 - golang with brew (and configure GOPATH as $HOME/code/go and PATH with the brew installed version in zshrc)